dhansel/Altair8800/IOBus/README.md

 bus, there are several significant differences that make it impossible to connect original S-100 hardware to the bus.
 But schematics for a range of S-100 devices are available and some can re-created to work with this bus.

-Some main limitations are:
+The main limitations are:

 * **No common clock signal.**